-Sal, Beth and I left Sal’s Grandma’s and drove to the coast of Georgia.
-We checked into our motel on the Atlantic beach on Tybee Island.
+My wife, daughter, and I checked into our motel on the Atlantic beach on Tybee Island.
 We ate lunch at Arby’s, then headed a few miles back inland to Fort Pulaski, a Civil War fort on Cockspur Island.

 I found the fort fascinating.
-We spent about an hour and a half touring the visitor center and fort and loved every minute of it although the heat and humidity got to Sal and Beth before we were finished.
+We spent about an hour and a half touring the visitor center and fort and loved every minute of it although the heat and humidity got to us before we were finished.

 Several rooms inside the fort were restored to their Civil War appearance.
 We looked at them, then circled the fort twice, once inside the lower level and once outside on the upper level.